CuriousJ1/Takhar1/README.md

 - 👋 Hi, I’m JJ
-- 👀 I love Programming and Finance
+- 👀 I fascintated by Computer Science and Finance
-- 🌱 I’m currently learning Database Systems, Machine Learning, Flask and Blockchain Programming
+- 🌱 I’m currently learning Database Systems, Flask, Machine Learning and Blockchain Programming
-- 💞️ I’m looking to collaborate on projects that intersect Psychology, Finance and Programming
+- 💞️ I’m looking to collaborate on projects that intersect Psychology, Finance and Computer Science
 - 📫 Reach out to me via Linkedin

 <!---